-30 August 1982: Northrop test pilot Russ Scott made the first flight of the F-5G Tigershark prototype, N4416T, at Edwards Air Force Base, California.
-During the 40 minute flight the Tigershark, which would be re-designated F-20A, reached an altitude of 40,000 feet and speed of Mach 1.04.
+30 August 1982: Northrop test pilot Russell J. Scott made the first flight of the F-5G Tigershark prototype, N4416T, (Northrop serial number GG.1001) at Edwards Air Force Base, California.
+During the 40 minute flight the Tigershark, which would be re-designated F-20A two months later, reached an altitude of 40,000 feet and speed of Mach 1.04.

 The F-5G was developed by Northrop at the request of the Department of State.
 U.S. policy at the time prevented the export of front line fighters, like the Grumman F-14 Tomcat and McDonnell Douglas F-15 Eagle, to Allied nations outside of NATO, with the exception of Australia, Israel, Egypt and Iran.
 Since the Republic of China was building the F-5E under license for its air force, the State Department had asked Northrop to design an advanced fighter based on that earlier type that could be produced in Taiwan.

-Changing political administrations relaxed the export policies and the projected sales of the F-5G, now designated F-20A, did not materialize.
+Changing political administrations restricted U.S. export policies and the projected sales of the F-5G, now designated F-20A, did not materialize.
 The fighter competed against the General Dynamics F-16 Fighting Falcon for an Air Force contract.
-The F-20A was as good, and in some ways, superior to the F-16.
+The F-20A was considered to be as good, and in some ways, superior to the F-16.
 It was also less expensive.
 Other factors, though, resulted in the order for the General Dynamics fighter.

-Only three F-5G/F-20As were built.
-N4416T (82-0062) and the second prototype were both destroyed and their pilots killed during demonstration flights.
+Only three F-20As were built.
+N4416T (82-0062) crashed during a demonstration flight at Suwon Air Base, Republic of South Korea, 10 October 1984.
+The aircraft was destroyed and Northrop pilot Darrell E. Cornell was killed.
+The second F-20, N3986B, crashed at Goose Bay, Newfoundland, Canada, 14 May 1985, under similar circumstances, killing David Barnes.
 Investigations found that both pilots had lost consciousness due to high-G maneuvers.
-The third Northrop F-20A, 82-0064, is on display at the California Science Center, Exposition Park, at Los Angeles, California.
+The third Northrop F-20A, N44671 (82-0064), is on display at the California Science Center, Exposition Park, Los Angeles, California.